JacquesCarette/Drasil/notes/DrasilProcessingProjectile.md

 * Drasil-specific terminology and acronyms will either be common (and assumed) or created (and defined) for the purposes of this document.

-However, it is not assumed that:
+However, we will not assume that:
 * Readers understand the background theory of Drasil (unimportant to this document).
 * Readers understand how Drasil's implementation works (the objective of this